kaoh/globalplatform/README.md

 This is the top level project for the GlobalPlatform library for providing access to OpenPlatform 2.0.1' and GlobalPlatform 2.1.1 conforming smart cards and later, the command line shell GPShell using the GlobalPlatform library and the PC/SC connection plugin for the GlobalPlatform Library.

+# Pre-build Packages

+There are Homebrew package for [Linux and MacOS](https://github.com/kaoh/homebrew-globalplatform)

+For Windows and older version can be downloaded on [SourceForge](https://sourceforge.net/projects/globalplatform/files/GPShell/GPShell-1.4.4/).
+This will be updated soon.

 # Compilation

 Consult the individual sub projects for further instructions and prerequisites.
 It is also possible to compile the sub projects individually.